NadirBakhsh/remix-templates/README.md

-# Welcome to Remix Template!
+# Welcome to Remix Enterprise Boilerplate!